The Gymnosperm Database

 Description

 Evergreen trees to 21 m tall and 60 cm dbh with straight trunk and open, narrow, pyramidal crown.
 Bark reddish-brown, fibrous, shreddy, peeling in long thin strips.
 Juvenile leaves acicular, 6 mm long, spreading in 4 rows, blue-green, whitish beneath.
 Mature leaves 3 mm long, scalelike, sharp-pointed, overlapping, opposite in 4 rows, top pair flattened, side pair keeled, shiny green above, whitish-green beneath. the scales 8-10, each scale smoothly rounded and minutely mucronate Female cones resembling a wrinkled green pea in size and shape (hence pisifera): globose, 5-8 mm in diameter, green, turning dark brown, short-stalked, usually composed of 10 scales; scales strongly depressed when dry with a tiny point in the center, the apical pair of scales fused.
 There are 1-2 broad-winged seeds beneath each scale (Little 1980, Frankis 1999).
+See García Esteban et al. (2004) for a detailed characterization of the wood anatomy.

 Distribution and Ecology